MahmoudEasa/Redux/README.md

 `createStore(reducer)`

-The store should have four parts
+The store should have four parts:

 1. The state
 2. Get the state.